Library Research Services home page

 We recommend that if the student still wishes to publish from the thesis, the thesis is embargoed unless they know that the publisher is happy for the thesis to be available (some publishers object to the thesis being so publicly available pre-publication especially for monographs, while others , e.g. Elsevier and Springer Nature, have stated that they do not consider an e-thesis to be a prior-publication).

-Embargoes are normally no more than three years in length, although they can be longer if there is adequate justifcation.
+Embargoes are normally no more than three years in length, although they can be longer if there is adequate justification.
 All embargoes need to be agreed by the Faculty Director of the Graduate School.

 You should advise students that it is possible to add bibliographic information for the articles and books published from a thesis to the ePrints record.
 Authors wanting to add extra information to their thesis record should contact the ePrints team, email: eprints@soton.ac.uk